 - Save money as the formation cost of an LLC or corporation is reduced since you are creating multiple businesses under one LLC

 Now that you understand the basics of what a DBA is and how it can help your business, you may be wondering how to file one.
-Here is a step-by-step guide:
+Here is a step-by-step guide to help you file a DBA license:

 1. Choose a business name.
 This is the name under which your company will operate.
 It must be unique and cannot be trademarked or copyrighted.